Home › Georgia

 Georgia was the first state to allow 18-year-olds to vote.

-Georgia was the first state to allow women full property rights.
+Mississippi, in 1839, was the first state to allow married women full property rights.

 Fort Benning in Columbus, Georgia, is the largest infantry camp in the world.

-Georgia is the nation's number one producer of peanuts, pecans, and peaches.
+Georgia is the nation's number one producer of peanuts and pecans.

 Gainesville is the Chicken Capital of the World.